cnr-ibba/SMARTER-database/docs/data-import.rst

 ``Sheep``, ``--name`` and ``--code`` specify the breed name and code used in the SMARTER-database respectively, the ``--alias`` specifies the FID (the *code*) used in the genotype file and the ``--dataset`` parameter specifies the dataset sources of the sample we want to add.
-If you have to manage very different breeds in the same submissions, it's better to create breeds from a metadata file.
+If you have to manage many different breeds in the same dataset, it's better to create breeds from a metadata file.
 In such case, you can create your new breeds with a different script:

 .. code-block:: bash